dantenetto/PHP_gitserver/readme.md

 ### How to use ###
-the repository are named with the same name of the root folder. e.g.:
+the repository is named with the same name of the root folder. e.g.:
 `~/myrepo`
 means that to give access to some user in the `.git_user_permission`